opendefensecloud/artifact-conduit/docs/user-guide/core-concepts.md

 **Workflow Creation:**
 The OrderReconciler creates Workflow instances by:

-1. Reading the `workflowTemplateRef` from the ArtifactTypeDefinition
+1. Reading the `workflowTemplateRef` from the ArtifactType
 2. Instantiating a Workflow from the template
 3. Passing Fragment metadata and Endpoint references as workflow parameters
 4. Submitting the Workflow to Argo via Kubernetes API